xorbitsai/xorbits/doc/source/development/contributing_environment.rst

 **Visual Studio Code**

-You can use the DockerFile to launch a remote session with Visual Studio Code, a popular free IDE, using the ``.devcontainer.json`` file.
+You can use the Dockerfile to launch a remote session with Visual Studio Code, a popular free IDE, using the ``.devcontainer.json`` file.
 See https://code.visualstudio.com/docs/remote/containers for details.